yugabyte/yugabyte-db/docs/design-doc.md

 The figure above summarizes the core database features needed to build modern distributed cloud service (and those that are not).

-There necessary features needed to build distributed cloud services are:
+The necessary features needed to build distributed cloud services are:
 - **Strong consistency** This refers to *single row ACID* transactions, where consistency is enforced for a single key.
 - **Consistent secondary Indexes** Maintain secondary indexes on some pre-defined set of columns or attributes, and query them efficiently.
 - **Multi-row ACID transactions** Allow operations that insert, update or delete multiple rows with transactional semantics